Kang Kyung-wha: Cabinet

 After an announcement of her nomination by the Blue House in May 2017, Kang faced hard opposition from the opposition parties before and during her nomination hearing at the National Assembly due to allegations, such as address fraud and the nationality of her oldest daughter.
 Opposition was partly composed of claims that she lacks experience dealing directly with global powers - the U.S. in particular.
 During her hearing, she asked for understanding given that she was unable to manage her children in detail as a working parent, did not share finances with her husband to support her parents as their oldest child, and lived abroad for a long time.

 With public statements of support from a trade union of the Ministry, Japanese military sex slaves, or widely known as "comfort women", Korea NGO Council for Overseas Development Cooperation, and her eleven predecessors, respectively, along with the public support of 60% and more, President Moon appointed her as his first foreign minister, a post that requires a nomination hearing but not the expressed approval from the legislature, in June 2017.
 With her and other female cabinet members, President Moon was able to keep his election promise to fill over 30% of his cabinet with women.

 During her talks with Hansung University students, she revealed that she had never met President Moon in person before her conferment ceremony at the Blue House.

 She is the third head of the ministry to attend the high-level segment of the regular sessions of the Human Rights Council after her predecessors Ban Ki-moon and Yun Byung-se.
 As of 2019 she is the first Korean foreign minister to make keynote speech at every regular session of the Council during their tenure.

 Because of the COVID-19 pandemic, Israel has imposed an entry ban on South Koreans and foreign tourists who stayed in South Korea in the past 14 days.
-Kang has described Israel's response as "excessive".
+Kang described Israel's response as "excessive".

 As of December 2020, Kang is the only cabinet minister - and one of four at a ministerial level along with Hong Nam-ki, Suh Hoon and Kim Sang-jo - to continue to serve President Moon from the beginning of his presidency in 2017.
 On January 20, 2021, President Moon nominated his first director of National Security Office, Chung Eui-yong, to replace Kang.